jgraham0325/land-register-api-docs/docs/api-documentation/V1.18/index.md

   <li>Property <code>road_category</code> marked as deprecated and will be removed from the response of the following endpoints in a future release: <code>GET /nsg/streets</code> and
   <code>GET /nsg/streets/{usrn}</code>.</li>
   <li>Property <code>reinstatement_types</code> added to the response of the following endpoints: <code>GET /nsg/streets</code> and <code>GET /nsg/streets/{usrn}</code>.
 This property contains a
-  collection of reinstatement type codes and corresponding location text.</li>
+  collection of reinstatement type codes and corresponding location text.
+For more information on the <code>reinstatement_type_code</code> property see the `Reinstatement type codes` section above.</li>
   <li>The streets returned in the response of the following endpoints now include streets with reinstatement type code value of up to 10 and where the street state does not equal 4: <code>GET /nsg/streets</code> and <code>GET /nsg/streets/{usrn}</code>.
 </ol>